-First, Why Does the Problem of Achieving World Peace Continue To Be Difficult to Solve
+First, Why Does the Problem of Achieving World Peace Continue To Be Difficult to Solve?

-We can put people who contribute to the problem in two groups: Those who benefit from social-political unrest, discord and war; and those who cannot see past potential obstructions to peace or don’t know how to bring about world peace.
+We can put people who contribute to the problem in two groups: Those who benefit from activities that foster social-political unrest, discord and war; and those who cannot see past potential obstructions to peace or don’t know how to bring about world peace.
 The two groups are complex and by far the largest proportion of their members is not even aware they belong there.
 I’ll explain.